Encore at Briar Chapel

 1342 Briar Chapel Parkway, Chapel Hill, North Carolina 27516

-"Green" Development of Briar Chapel in Inviting Chapel Hill, North Carolina Has 900 Acres of Open Space, Miles of Trails, Dog Parks, a Community Garden a New 55+ Neighborhood with Single Level Homes
+"Green" Development of Briar Chapel Has a 55+ Neighborhood, Encore, and 900 Acres of Open Space, Miles of Trails, Dog Parks, a Community Garden and More

-Just south of Chapel Hill in north central North Carolina, Briar Chapel spreads across 1,500 acres and is growing into one of the Research Triangle's largest "green" communities.
-Founded on sustainability, this Newland Community has parks, greenways and homes built to "green" standards.
+Just south of Chapel Hill in north central North Carolina, the master-planned community Briar Chapel spreads across 1,500 leafy acres.
+It is founded on sustainability and has parks, greenways and homes built to "green" standards.

-Encore prices begin in the low-$300,000s.
+Encore prices begin in the mid-$300,000s.
 Please verify this price with a Realtor as it may change.

 Briar Chapel has preserved 900 acres of wild space, and its 24 miles of trail span Bennett Mountain and Pokeberry Creek.
 Amenities at the expanding list of neighborhood parks include two dog parks, a community garden, and a natural amphitheater.
 The Briar Club has a large formal lawn, snack cabana, fitness center, splash pool, and lap pool.
-Encore will soon have its own amenities center, fitness center and activities director.
+The Encore Club, for just Encore homeowners, has its own saltwater swimming pool, fitness center and activities director.

 Cosmopolitan with small town warmth, Chapel Hill is home to the University of North Carolina and is known for its engaging music scene, stimulating foodie culture and funky hospitality.
 Well-kept neighborhoods, a healthy downtown, agreeable weather and good medical facilities are a few reasons why retirees love Chapel Hill.
 It is a very livable place and exudes the easygoing confidence of a generally prosperous city.